-a.
-To the prospective master's student who does not comply with the admission requirements for a master's programme but, according to the Master's Admission Board, whose deficiency can be remedied by following a linkage programme, the Master's Admission Board will offer the opportunity to enrol in a linkage programme.
-The linkage programme will be determined by the programme director of the relevant master's programme and is tailored to the specific master's programme and the deficiencies of the prospective student.

-- b.
-The linkage programme consists of a maximum of 30 credits and must be completed within one study year. - c.
-The prospective master's student enrols in the linkage programme as a bachelor's student. - d.
-After completing the linkage programme, the student is admissible to the master's programme for which the linkage programme was intended.
+- a.
+To the prospective master's student who does not comply with the admission requirements for a master's programme but, according to the Master's Admission Board, whose deficiency can be remedied by following an individual pre-master programme, the Master's Admission Board will offer the opportunity to enrol in a pre-master programme.
+The pre-master programme will be determined by the programme director of the relevant master's programme and is tailored to the specific master's programme and the deficiencies of the prospective student. - b.
+The pre-master programme consists of a maximum of 30 credits and must be completed within one study year. - c.
+The prospective master's student enrols in the pre-master programme. - d.
+After completing the pre-master programme, the student is admissible to the master's programme for which the pre-master programme was intended.